qudratyunusov/qudratyunusov/Roadmap.md

 * Cache compiled LLVM modules.
 You shouldn't recompile the same executable twice.
 * Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure Travis to automatically upload Linux binaries on GitHub.
 * Investigate early crashes on Linux.
+Avoid using executable dir completely.
+Create dev_hdd0 and other dirs.
 * Start to improve compatibility by fixing bugs and missing functionality.

 ## Medium term goals